By Promod Puri

 However, as a physicist, he found his god in his dedicated daily karmas (works) in the astronomical objects called “black holes,” and in the Quantum theory explaining the universe at the subatomic depths.

-Hawking’s understanding of the nature of black holes and quantum mechanism can be helpful in knowing how the universe was born.
+Hawking’s understanding of the nature of black holes and quantum mechanisms can be helpful in knowing how the universe was born.
 University of Queensland professor Tamara Davis explains in The Conversation:

 “Hawking famously described the quest for a theory of everything in analogy to God: